lopezdsr/sql-query/sqlref/sql_reference.template.md

 For more information, see [SQL functions](/docs/services/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).

-For further details about the clauses used by a *case expression*, refer to the following topic:
+For more information about the clauses that are used by a *case expression*, see the following topic:
 * [expression](#expression)

 <h4>Related references</h4>